Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 How to install tubeless road tires

-Here are a couple of videos that show some best practices for how to install modern tubeless road tires on tubeless-ready rims.
+Here are some videos showing some best practices for installing modern tubeless road tires on tubeless-ready rims.
 They take slightly different approaches, but both work.

-This one from ENVE starts with a tubeless road rim and shows you how to tape it and then put on the tire, inflate and seat it before injecting sealant.
+This one from ENVE starts with a tubeless road rim and shows you how to tape it, then put on the tire, inflate, and seat it before injecting your sealant.
 That’s the approach I follow.

 This next one from GCN starts with a pre-taped tubeless road rim and shows how to use sealant before inflating to help you seat your tire bead.
-This approach works too if you don’t have a valve with a removable core through which you can add the sealant.
+This approach also works if you don’t have a valve with a removable core to pass the sealant through.

 ETRTO and ISO standards established in 2020 define the rim diameter and bead lock tolerances for hooked and hookless rims to +/- 0.05mm.
 They also use a more modern rim width for tire makers to use in labeling the size of their tires.
 This means that tires should fit more interchangeably with rims and measure truer to size once installed and inflated.